top of page

 Use this checklist to separate solid options from risky ones.

-• Approvals and accreditation Look for formal recognition that matches the credential.
-Example facts for HVAC
+• Approvals and Accreditation Look for formal recognition that matches the credential.
+For example, the U.S. Department of Education provides a database to check the accreditation of postsecondary institutions.
+For specific trades, look for industry bodies.
+Example facts for HVAC:

 Costs vary widely.
 Campus trade schools often run into the thousands, while a trade school online can be a fraction of that.